 164. Should everyone over the age of 18 in society have the right to vote?

-165. How far should governments go to prevent its citizens from causing harm to themselves?
+165. How far should governments go to prevent their citizens from causing harm to themselves?

 166. Would the world be a better or worse place if everyone looked the same?